🧬

 Unique facts and fascinating details

-• The Afghan Hound is often considered one of the oldest dog breeds in existence.
+• The Afghan Hound is often considered one of the most ancient dog breeds, with roots tracing back thousands of years.

-• Their coat requires extensive daily grooming to prevent matting.
+• Their unique coat requires extensive grooming to prevent matting and maintain its signature silky texture.

-• They are known for their 'cat-like' ability to jump high fences.
+• They are known for their 'cat-like' agility and ability to jump to great heights from a standing position.

 Frequently Asked Questions